 The Quick Access Toolbar is located in the upper-left section of the title bar.
 By default, this toolbar contains shortcuts to Open, Save, Save As, Create Reports Undo, and Redo.
-Additional buttons can be selected by clicking the down arrow to display the drop-down menu shown in Figure 2-4.
+Additional buttons can be selected by right clicking the desired button Figure 2-4.

-Figure 2-4 Synchro Quick Access Toolbar
+Figure 2-4 Add to Quick Access Toolbar